 In my limited reading of Pynchon – the only other book I’ve read so far is the engaging “Inherent Vice’” – I feel like I am a little bug experiencing every hair, spine and fleck of dust as I crawl over a blade of grass in an open field.
 His astute and acute attention to detail is an utter marvel.
 I get to know each weed or flower in that field with intimate clarity, but it’s very difficult to find a vantage point where I can see the entire field, the entire landscape.
 That is both the joy and the frustration of a book like this.

 I look forward to reading it again in 5 years or so, when I think I’ll have an even better handle on it.
 In the meantime, I intend to immerse myself in “Mason Dixon” and perhaps other Pynchon.
 I can see how he could become addicting.

 I also have to admit this book makes me have second thoughts about my disdain for “100 Years of Solitude.”
 I’m still not on board entirely with the whole magical realism thing – which plays no part whatever in “Gravity’s Rainbow” – but I’m willing to acknowledge that the poetry within the story telling and playful use of imagery and symbols has a place in the enjoyment of literature.

-Anyway, don’t take this book for summer beach reading, but if you’re serious about a study of a story (or, perhaps more accurately in this case, a collection of scores of short stories) as insights into human motivations, the full scope of human history and the interconnectedness of all things over the course of all time before and after the mystery of death, by all means jump into this book.
+Anyway, don’t take this book for summer beach reading, if you just want to read a relaxing romance novel, you can check out this list.
+But if you’re serious about a study of a story (or, perhaps more accurately in this case, a collection of scores of short stories) as insights into human motivations, the full scope of human history and the interconnectedness of all things over the course of all time before and after the mystery of death, by all means jump into this book.